asimhsidd/MMM-TracCar/README.md

 				map_width: "300", // width of the map element
 				map_height: "400", // height of the map element
 				map_border_radius: "10", // border radius of the map element (optional)
+				map_zoom: "15", // zoom level of the map (optional)
 				map_shadow_color: "POWDERBLUE", // shadow color of the border element (optional) }
         }